RedisLabs/redislabs-docs/content/rdi/upgrade.md

  ![Cluster Redis modules](/images/rdi/cluster-redis-modules.png)

- - From the Admin console, go to your Redis Data Integration configuration view (databases → Redis Data Integration → configuration), you’ll see an indication that there’s an update available to your RedisGears module:
+ - From the admin console, go to your Redis Data Integration configuration view (**databases > Redis Data Integration > configuration**).
+You should see an indication that there’s an update available for your RedisGears module:

   ![Redis Data Integration update available](/images/rdi/redis-di-db-update-available.png)